A Note From

 Hey, Y'all Hey,

 And welcome to the Official Website for The Black Girl TRIBE!

-After dedicating my life to service and empowerment, I had opportunities to work with and for some of the country's leading NGOs (non-governmental organizations).
+I have had opportunities to work with and for some of the country's leading NGOs (non-governmental organizations).
 During my tenure designing programs, conferences, and events for International Women's Rights organizations, I noticed most of the time none of the women in the room looked like me.

 And even though almost all of the issues these organizations focused on directly impacted Black and Brown Girls and women, they were almost never given seats at the table to discuss actions or solutions.

 The work I was doing was impactful and worthy, but I found myself constantly having to explain the necessity of honoring and unapologetically focusing on the healthy development of Black Girls and Women.
 While I was hired for my culture, creativity, and passion; those very things were shunned when I used them to empower myself and those that looked like me.
 Having to constantly explain to "well-meaning" people the trauma they placed on my life with their carelessness for Black Girls and Women, including myself, was exhausting; subsequently distracting me from all the change I could be actually be making in the world.

 And out of those feelings of disempowerment and devalue, I pulled together a dream team and TRIBE, Inc. was born...because nevertheless, Black Girls persist.